Learn more about this critical component of UX design.

 It creates a user-first mentality.
 Validated user research helps UX team members better understand the user, including their pain points and goals.

-It connects all touchpoints.
-UX strategy reminds you to step back and look at all the ways a user interacts with your product or brand.
+It connects all customer touchpoints.
+UX strategy reminds you to step back and examine how a user interacts with your product or brand.

 Whether you’re planning to start a career in UX or are already working as a UX designer, the ability to craft an effective UX strategy can be a valuable (and marketable) skill.
 Before you start your next design project, walk through these steps to build your UX strategy.